De-escalation in nursing: Strategies for safety

 Verbal de-escalation scripts

-Use these verbal de-escalation scripts to guide your response during difficult interactions.
+Use the table below to guide your response during difficult interactions:

 The role of empathy in de-escalation is crucial: understanding the patient’s emotions and showing genuine concern facilitates cooperation and reduces aggression.